dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 When Excel displays the dialog box, the ShowDialogBox macro halts until the user closes the dialog box.
 Then VBA executes any remaining statements in the

 procedure.
-Most of the time, you won’t have any more code in the procedure.
+Most of the time, you won't have any more code in the procedure.
 As

 you later see, you put your event-handler procedures in the Code window for the